-- (a) The applicant or any other party may make an oral or written motion at hearing that the hearing be continued to a later date or time, stating good cause for such requested continuance. - (b) A motion for continuance shall be granted if the presiding officer or any hearing officer designated by the presiding officer determines that the moving party has stated a valid basis for the proposed continuance and the continuance will promote the orderly and efficient conduct of the proceeding and assist in resolving the case fairly. - (c) If the later date, time and place are known when the hearing is continued, the information shall be stated on the record. - (d) If the later date, time and place are not known when the hearing is continued, the presiding officer or the designated hearing officer, as applicable, shall issue a written scheduling order stating the date, time and place of the continued hearing. - Site 202.18 Record of the Hearing.
+- (a) The applicant or any other party may make an oral or written motion at hearing that the hearing be continued to a later date or time, stating good cause for such requested continuance. - (b) A motion for continuance shall be granted if the presiding officer or any hearing officer designated by the presiding officer determines that good cause exists to grant thethe moving party has stated a valid basis for the proposed continuance and the continuance could assist in resolving the case fairly. - (c) If the later date, time and place are known when the hearing is continued, the information shall be stated on the record. - (d) If the later date, time and place are not known when the hearing is continued, the presiding officer or the designated hearing officer, as applicable, shall issue a written scheduling order stating the date, time and place of the continued hearing. - Site 202.18 Record of the Hearing.
 A record shall be kept of hearings and transcripts shall be made available in accordance with RSA 541-A:31.